lagtv/lagtv/README.md

 How to contribute
 =================

-* Fork this repro then create a feature branch for your changes.
+* Developers: Fork this repro then create a feature branch for your changes.
 Please do not add changes to the master branch.
 When you are done, please send a pull request and the core team will review the changes and then merge into master.
+* Designers: We'll work this out.
+* Testers: Once the staging site is up and running, start testing and create issues here in the github issue tracker.